LEAD | Lead, Engage, Advance and Discover

 Academic courses

-• Strategic Communications Skills for Global Success (45 hours): This course will improve students’ English skills and confidence in a variety of settings.
+• Strategic Communications Skills (45 hours): This course will improve students’ English skills and confidence in a variety of settings.
 By introducing students to multiple situations, they will be able to discern the appropriate tone and demeanor to use in any given interaction.

 • NextGen Leadership Essentials (45 hours): In this course, students will learn about leadership skills that have aided leaders across the world stage.
 They will spend time developing their own leadership skills through introspective activities and by identifying and working with a mentor.
 By learning about effective leaders and working with peers who have different skills, students will better understand the strengths and challenges of their own unique leadership style.